keentux/unified-kernel-image-tool/README.md

 1. Clone the project `git clone gitlab.suse.de/vlefebvre/ukit.git && cd ukit/`
 2. Build to project using `sh build.sh`
-    * merge all command script with the main into one called `ukit` into build directory.
+    * merge all command script with the main into one called `uki-tool` into build directory.
 3. Install the project using `sh install.sh --prefix=$HOME/.share/`